q231950/rss-cli/README.md

 # rss-cli
-A command line interface to open RSS feed items in a browser
+Yet another command line interface for RSS.
+This one will open RSS feed items in Safari on your Mac.

 # Usage
 In order to start reading, you should run the following on a OS X machine